Anish342/Anish342.github.io/about.md

 ---
 **Welcome to my Website!**

-I’m Anish, currently pursuing my final year of undergraduate studies majoring in Mathematics and Computing at the <a href="https://www.iith.ac.in" target = "_blank">Indian Institute of Technology (IIT), Hyderabad</a>.
+I’m Anish, currently pursuing my Masters in Machine Learning from <a href="https://mbzuai.ac.ae" target = "_blank"> MBZUAI | Undergaduate degree in Mathematics and Computing from the <a href="https://www.iith.ac.in" target = "_blank">Indian Institute of Technology (IIT), Hyderabad</a>.

 My research and academic interests lie in the domain machine learning and statistics.
 I love to delve into research areas encompassing dimensionality reduction methods, data analysis, and the underlying mathematical intricacies of machine learning models.
-Aside from my formal interests in these areas, I'm also drawn to differential equations in the domain of fluid dynamics.

 **Research Interests:**
 * Dimensionality Reduction